YoRyan/openrails-traincontrol/YoRyan_BNSF_ATS/README.md

 In the event of a penalty brake application, the Pneumatic Control Switch (PCS) will open, cutting power and applying full service braking.
-To reset the train, acknowledge the alarm and move the train brake handle to Suppression for 10 seconds.
+To reset the train, acknowledge (**Z**) the alarm and move the train brake handle to Suppression for 10 seconds.
 When you see the "PCS: released" message, you may release the brakes and get rolling again.

 #### Script parameters

+Optionally, you may use the `ORTSTrainControlSystemParameters` property to customize this script's behavior.
+This property takes the filename of an .ini file, which must be placed in the engine's `Script` folder.
+The following .ini parameters are available:

 ```
 [ATS]